HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

-Output(s): hmmsearch.out - the hmmersearch output file not formatted in the sto MimUGTs.sto - hmmserach output formatted into .sto file MimUGTIDsUniq.txt - IDs from the MimUGTIDs.txt that are unique and nonoverlapping MimUGTUniqFastaID.txt -  full fasta ID from the original mimulus genome annotation file
+Output(s): hmmsearch.out - the hmmersearch output file not formatted in the sto MimUGTs.sto - hmmserach output formatted into .sto file MimUGTIDsUniq.txt - IDs from the MimUGTIDs.txt that are unique and nonoverlapping MimUGTFastaID.txt -  full fasta ID from the original mimulus genome annotation file

 Name: GetHmmSearchHits.py
 Description: get the names of the mimulus genes that was a hit